Silung/ActiveThief-pytorch/README.md

 # Getting started

-TransferThief runs on Python 3 using pytorch.
+ActiveThief-pytorch runs on Python 3 using pytorch.
 The repo is forked from https://github.com/shukla-aditya-csa/activethief.
 We reimplement a part of ActiveThief in this repo using Python 3 and pytorch.

 To download the required datasets, first run: